 OneNote is a comprehensive note-taking tool, but there are many alternative options with special features that may benefit you more.
 From simplistic to advanced, there’s a note-taking tool for everyone.

-In this article, we list ten alternatives to OneNote, highlighting how each tool benefits its users and its key features.
+In this article, we list ten OneNote alternatives, highlighting how each tool benefits its users and its key features.

 What is OneNote?